 - 25. To avert capital falling below target operating levels and, in the most severe case, breaching regulatory requirements, an institution is required under the capital standards to have capital triggers in place.
 These triggers are intended to serve as early warning indicators and thereby provide the Board and senior management with time to rectify problems and restore capital while the institution continues to operate. - 26.
 APRA expects that there will be a graduated series of triggers above the PCR to protect against breaches of the PCR and to manage capital on an ongoing basis.
-The actions associated with the various triggers will ordinarily increase in intensity as capital surplus reduces and will include very strong immediate actions in the event of a breach of the PCR.
+The sets of potential actions associated with the various triggers will vary according to the nature of the stress and, ordinarily, will increase in intensity as capital surplus reduces.
+APRA expects very strong immediate actions in the event of a breach of the PCR.

 - 27. APRA acknowledges that the capital position of a regulated institution will vary around target capital levels set in the ICAAP over time, and may fall below target capital levels from time to time.
 This is acceptable as long as the regulated institution acts in accordance with the trigger points and actions set out in its ICAAP, including reporting to APRA as appropriate (and subject always to the requirement that the institution not breach the PCR). - 28.
-A range of actions may be available to a regulated institution to protect its capital position, including: - (a) raising additional external capital or capital from group sources; - (b) adjustments to dividend policy and dividend reinvestments plans; - (c) slowing or ceasing new business; - (d) in the case of insurers, entering into reinsurance arrangements; - (e) sales of parts of the business; - (f) asset sales; - (g) changes to investment strategy; and/or - (h) changes to business mix. - 29.
+A range of actions may be available to a regulated institution to protect its capital position, including: - (a) raising additional external capital or capital from group sources; - (b) adjustments to dividend policy and dividend reinvestments plans; - (c) slowing or ceasing new business; - (d) in the case of insurers, entering into reinsurance arrangements; - (e) sales of parts of the business; - (f) asset sales; - (g) changes to investment strategy; - (h) changes to product pricing; and/or - (i) changes to business mix. - 29.
 In considering these actions, a regulated institution will typically have regard to: - (a) the extent to which the action would improve the capital position; - (b) the timeframe over which the action would have effect; - (c) whether the action is realisable in a severely stressed scenario; - (d) whether there are dependencies (such as on key investors or particular markets) and relevant contingency plans; and - (e) the impact of the actions on the franchise value of the business and its ability to operate as a going-concern.